City-of-Helsinki/helsinki-design-system/packages/core/src/utils/README.md

 );
 ```

-Only modifiers "modifierA" and "modifierB" are emitted.
+Only modifiers "modifierA" and "modifierB" are outputted.

 **If a modifier is set, base elements are not allowed!**